DataDog/jamf-api-client-go/README.md

 ### Releasing

 When a release is ready to be pushed:
-- Ensure all intended changes have been merged to `master`
+- Ensure all intended changes have been merged to `main`
 - Create a release on the releases page.
 - Specify the version you want to release, following [Semantic Versioning](https://semver.org/spec) principles.